seeq12/seeq-addon-templates/README.md

 3. Run `./install_template` (Linux/Mac) or double-click on `install_template.bat` (Windows) to install the utility.

 Once the installation is complete you can run `addon --help` from a terminal window (bash/zsh on Mac or Command Prompt in Windows) to see the available commands.

-# Updates
-To update the Add-on Example Generator, follow these steps:
-1. Run `git checkout develop` in the root directory of the cloned repository to get the latest version of the Add-on Example Generator.
-2. Run `git pull` to update your local repository with the latest changes.
-3. Run `./install_template` (Linux/Mac) or double-click on `install_template.bat` (Windows) to re-install the utility.

-Once the installation is complete you can run `addon --help` from a terminal window (bash/zsh on Mac or Command Prompt in Windows) to see the available commands.

 # Usage